 Many credit cardholders would not want to pay annual fees.
-What they do is they call the bank and request for an annual fee waiver.
+What they do is call the bank and request an annual fee waiver.
 If the bank refuses and asks you to pay off instead, then you can consider closing the credit card.
 Other credit cards are offered with a free annual fee for life.
 Just keep your credit profile in good shape, and you’ll get approved for these cards that will waive your costs as long as you use them.

 5. How many active credit cards do I have?

 Make a list of all your credit cards and enumerate the advantages and disadvantages of each.
-You can rate the credit cards based on credit limit, fees and charges, ease of payment, customer service and security.
+You can rate the credit cards based on credit limit, fees, and charges, ease of payment, customer service and security.
 If a credit card does not feature less than two of the factors mentioned, then it might be worth the cancellation.

 Cancellation of the credit card with enrolled billers can take a toll on your payment strategy.
 Make sure you already transferred your billers to another card before the cancellation.
-If this was not possible, opt for other payment options so not to leave your bills unsettled upon account closure.
+If this was not possible, opt for other payment options so as not to leave your bills unsettled upon account closure.

 7. Are there more disadvantages than the advantages of using the card?

-Say you have a credit card that comes with Php2,500 annual fee.
+Say you have a credit card that comes with a Php2,500 annual fee.
 The bank refuses to waive, and you are willing to have it cut.
 However, you are thinking it over again and again because the card lets you access premium airport lounges.
 Is it worth paying the Php2,500 while enjoying lounges every time you travel?

 On the other hand, you have a credit card that comes free for life.
 However, this card does not let you earn points or rewards.
 It does not even provide discounts and other perks.
 Is it worth keeping?